rootfragment/argus/learning_progress/13-compare_modules/README.md

    * The framework loads as a Linux kernel module.
    * It traverses kernel data structures (`task_struct` for processes, module lists for loaded modules).
    * Collects detailed metadata about running processes and loaded kernel modules.
-   * Optionally, computes hashes for modules to detect tampering.

 2. **User-Space View:**

-   * Reads process information via `/proc` filesystem (e.g., `/proc/<pid>`).
    * Reads module information from `/proc/modules` or equivalent user-space interfaces.
-   * Builds sets of process IDs and module names for comparison.
+   * Builds sets of module names for comparison.

 3. **Dual-View Comparison:**

    * Converts kernel-space and user-space data into comparable sets.
    * Identifies missing processes or modules in user-space that exist in kernel-space (a hallmark of rootkits).
-   * Can optionally filter or inspect processes with open sockets to detect suspicious network activity.

 4. **Reporting:**